Office of Readings – Monday

 CONCLUDING PRAYER

-you call your children to walk in the light of Christ.
+to stand in the bright light of truth.

 Amen.